kagklis/js-essentials/README.md

 # JS Essentials

-JS Essentials is a bare minimum collection of extensions to make your life easier, speed up your development process, and and your team's coding practices and rules more consistent.
+JS Essentials is a bare minimum collection of extensions to make your life easier, speed up your development process, and make your team's coding practices and rules more consistent.

 ## Installation